What is BIM? What are its Benefits to the Construction Industry?

 For the professionals (architects, surveyors, engineers) involved in an infrastructure project, BIM allows for a virtual information model to be communicated from the design team to the main contractor and subcontractors and then to the owner/operator with each specific professional adding specific data to the single-shared model.
 The whole system is designed to reduce information losses that traditionally occur especially when a new team takes over a project.
 It also provides extensive information of complex structures (Eastman, 2009).

-Utilizing building information modelling solutions in the construction sector resulted to higher quality work, greater speed and productivity, and lower costs for building professionals in terms of design, construction, and operation of buildings (Laiserin, 2002).
+Utilizing building information modelling modeling solutions in the construction sector resulted to higher quality work, greater speed and productivity, and lower costs for building professionals in terms of design, construction, and operation of buildings (Laiserin, 2002).

 - Higher Quality.
 BIM allows for flexibility in the exploration and changes to the project design or documentation process at any time without any hassle to the design team.
 This results in minimized coordination time and manual checking that enables the design team to have more time solving real architectural problems.
-Common modelling tools provide close control over technical and detailed decisions regarding design execution.
+This results in less time spent on coordination or manual checking allowing the design team to focus more on solving real architectural problems.
+Common modelling modeling tools provide close control over technical and detailed decisions regarding design execution.
 The digital record of building renovations improves planning and management.

 - Greater Speed.
-BIM enables for design and documentation to be done concurrently instead of serially.
+BIM enables for concurrent design and documentation instead of serial to be done concurrently instead of serially.
 Schedules, diagrams, drawings, estimating, value engineering, planning, and other forms of work communication are created dynamically while work is progressing.
 BIM allows for adaptation of the original model to changes like site conditions, etc.

 - Lower Cost.
 Using BIM allows for more work to be done by a smaller team.
-This means lower costs and lesser miscommunications.
-Less time and money are spent in process and administration because of higher document quality and better construction planning.
+This means lower costs and lesser fewer miscommunications.
+Less time and money are spent in process and administration because of due to higher document quality and better construction planning.